eithan/connect-four/robot/PROJECT_PLAN.md

 - ✅ Extended hole search, clipped-contour guard, accurate board overlay

 #### 2.6 — Jetson Orin Nano Deployment ⏸ DEPRIORITIZED
-*Deferred until after VLA model is working in simulation (Phase 3C).
-The vision pipeline already works well on Ubuntu; Jetson deployment is an optimization, not a blocker.*
+*Deferred to Phase 5 (untethered/edge deployment).
+The vision pipeline already works well on the existing Ubuntu machine; Jetson deployment is an optimization for standalone operation, not a blocker.
+See [`SESSION_STATUS.md`](./SESSION_STATUS.md) "Deferred to Phase 5" hardware section for the buy trigger.*

 - [ ] Convert YOLO `.pt` to TensorRT `.engine`
 - [ ] Install Jetson-specific `onnxruntime-gpu` wheel